dan-carroll/danreads/documents/_reviews/fantasy/_posts/phoenix_and_ashes.md

   Eleanor and Reginald were two souls scourged by war and evil magic.
 Could they find the strength to help one another rise from the ashes of their destruction?
 ---

+Another great story from Mercedes Lackey.
+Really.
+This one turns out to have a great story line and very well, thought-out characters.

+The historical setting and nuances provide a great backdrop to a retelling of the *Cinderella* fairy tale with elemental magic–and mages–woven in.
+What a great way to learn how it was to live in England during the first World War.
+And it is an entertaining, thrill of a read.

+This book is a page-turner.
+So hard to put down.
+And in every romance there is a prince and a princess–without the need of a castle.

+(Yeah, that last part was a little hoakey.
+But serioudly, read the story.)